 I've found that in the end, I don't really “need” more than 6 – 8 solid counties at my disposal.
 When I finally nailed down which counties would cover me from most (if not all) of the issues listed above, life got MUCH easier because I could continue to work and rework these counties repeatedly.

 In my home state alone, I've attempted to work in approximately 30 different counties.
 Of those 30 counties, no more than 10 of them were the kinds of counties I wanted to go back and do repeat business in.
 Granted, if my life depended on it… I could probably make it work in almost all of those 30 counties, but only 10 of them made the process easy and repeatable for me.

 Lastly, keep in mind – when a county appears to be “difficult” in some way (perhaps you can't get the list in the right format, or the county has a very poor GIS mapping system online)… while this does create some challenges for people like you and me, it creates the same challenges for every other competing real estate investor looking for deals in that market.

-Is it hard to work in counties that are inherently difficult?
-Of course… but there are also some side benefits that come with the territory when nobody else is willing to do the heavy lifting.
+Is it hard to work in inherently difficult counties?
+Of course… but some side benefits come with the territory when nobody else is willing to do the heavy lifting.